escalate/myclient/README.md

-# myclient
+# My Client

-Central place to manage my client setup with ansible
+... is managed with make